 Amongst many other projects I was the lead designer for the Town Hall Square which is a part of the award winning Heart of the City Millennium project.

 During this period I also undertook many private garden design commissions, for the love of it!

 I paint in oils on canvas and I create prints digitally.
 I developed my print technique whilst practicing as a Landscape Architect, providing clear, accessible images for consultation events which could be quickly updated as projects developed.
 I discovered what a great drawing tool my PC was.
 I really love the way layers of translucent blocks of colour can build up an image.

 My passion for making images this way combined with a rekindling of my previous love of painting in oils on canvas and I really enjoy exploring both old and new technology in the development of my work.
 I often use an iPad as a portable sketchbook as well as using photographic references.

 My main concerns are colour, light and the rhythms of landscape.
 I am fascinated by the way similar shapes and patterns echo and repeat in the landscape as can be seen in both the striking and bold style of my prints (which often resemble the effects of overlaid layers of tissue paper) and in a more subtle and textural exploration in my paintings.

-The hills of the Dark Peak and the woodlands in Sheffield provide most of my subject matter with occasional winter forays to the east coast.
+The hills of the Dark Peak and the woodlands in Sheffield provide most of my subject matter with occasional forays to the coast.

 Jill regularly exhibits with the Premier Artists at Sheffield’s ‘Art in the Gardens’ and takes part in ‘Open up Sheffield’ and the ‘Great Dome Art Fair’ in Buxton as well as showing at several print and craft fairs throughout the year.
-She also exhibits annually at the Spring Fair at the NEC (trade only).
+She also exhibits annually at the British Craft Trade Fair in Harrogate (trade only).

 She is a member of both Peak District Artisans and Sheffield Printmakers.